leapt/admin-bundle/docs/form_types.rst

 TextAutocomplete
 ----------------

-JavaScript plugin Typeahead is included in SnowcapAdminBundle.
+JavaScript plugin Typeahead is included in LeaptAdminBundle.
 Therefore you can create an autocomplete that returns only text by passing an extra parameter to text type named *list_url*.
 This url must have a GET parameter having *__query__* value by default, so that Typeahead can replace *__query__* with the real text query.

 .. code-block:: php